Students must complete a minimum of 700 hours to satisfy the practicum requirements.

 The Third Year

-In their third year, students enroll in Practicum 3 (Psyc-732) that involves 256 hours of training (32 weeks x 1 day/week x 8 hours/day).
+In their third year, students enroll in Practicum 2 (Psyc-706) that involves approximately 384 hours of training (32 weeks x 1.5 days/week x 8 hours/day).
 To provide breadth of training and initial specialization, this occurs in an external hospital or clinic site.
 Students discuss their training goals with the practicum/internship coordinator during the fall of their second year and apply for an external placement for the following year.
 Placement offers are made early in the new year on APPIC match day.
-Students are expected to display a greater sense of confidence and autonomy in their clinical work in Practicum 3, which may also involve supervision of junior practicum students.
-This is an approximate breakdown of hours (see below for definitions):
+Students are expected to display a greater sense of confidence and autonomy in their clinical work in Practicum 2.
+The breakdown of hours is approximately (see below for definitions):

 |ACTIVITY||Hours||% Total HRS|